replicatedhq/help-center/content/docs/vendor-rbac/examples.md

 ## Sales

-The sales policy grants read-write access to customers and license details, and read-only access to resources necessary to manage licenses, but nothing else.
+The sales policy grants read-write access to customers and license details, and read-only access to resources necessary to manage licenses (apps, channels, and license fields), but nothing else.

 ```json
 {